Today • Islamic Date -

 Ramadan Rules

-For Muslims, the month of Ramadan is the holiest time of the year as it is believed that it was during this time the Angel Gabriel first revealed the Qur’an to the Prophet Muhammad (PBUH).
-As such, it is an exceptionally sacred month and one that all Muslims must observe.
+For Muslims, the month of Ramadan is the holiest time of the year, as it is believed that the Angel Gabriel first revealed the Qur’an to the Prophet Muhammad (PBUH) during this sacred period.
+Understanding how does Ramadan work is key to appreciating why it is such an exceptional month for Muslims to observe.

-There are strict rules to follow during Ramadan that followers of Islam must abide by.
-If you’re new to the Muslim community, do not have the guidance of a local Imam, or if you’re simply curious about what is expected of Muslims during Ramadan, we are going to explain the Ramadan basic rules below.
+There are strict Ramadan rules that followers of Islam must abide by.
+If you are new to the Muslim community, lack the guidance of a local Imam, or are simply curious about how to do Ramadan, we will explain the basic rules and practices below.

 What is Ramadan?